 Visual effects or VFX can be mistaken for special effects or SFX.
 VFX are computer generated whereas SFX are live.

 Weather effects are the most common special effect and include rain, wind machines, snow, ice and frost.

 Smoke & Haze Effects

 Smoke and haze effects come a close second.
-Smoke can be used inside and out, from a fog or mist effect across a lake to a black smoke filled battlefield.
-Once inside we can produce a light haze or fill a studio with dense smoke as though a room on fire.
+Smoke machines can be used inside and out, from a fog or mist effect across a lake to a black smoke filled battlefield.
+Once inside we can produce a light haze or fill a studio with dense smoke as though a room is on fire.

 Fire effects or controlled flame are created using fire bars and fishtail bars.
 When we need bigger flames we can use liquid LPG in baths or pump kerosene through high-pressure nozzles for extremely big fire effects (these are called Dante Fire effects).